zrolfs/MetaMorpheus/README.md

 ## Database Requirements

-UniProt .XML or .fasta format, may be used in compressed (.gz) format.
+UniProt .XML or .fasta format may be used in compressed (.gz) format.

 ## Test Installation